harmony-one/h/progress/alaina-furstenberg.md

+2025-11-12 Wed: Design of graphic to shout out Sparkle Validator.
+Uploading of short from Q3 recap to Youtube.

+2025-11-11 Tue: Veteran's Day Holiday

+2025-11-10 Mon: Reading [Tokenizing the Startup Economy: Decent's Vision for the Future of Crypto Companies](https://members.delphidigital.io/reports/tokenizing-the-startup-economy-decents-vision-for-the-future-of-crypto-companies).
+Insight: Decent’s model of providing legally compliant, low-cost infrastructure for tokenized startups offers a blueprint for how Harmony could strengthen its own application layer.
+By adopting similar frameworks that simplify token launches and improve investor protection, Harmony could lower entry barriers for builders and accelerate ecosystem growth.

+---

+2025-11-09 Sun: Review of team's /p.

+2025-11-08 Sat: Team progress thread.

+2025-11-07 Fri: Filming, editing and uploading of [weekly progress short](https://youtube.com/shorts/DebbzOoItks?si=bRlBFt1EhDxoHzGX).
+Update of the [community section](harmony.one).

+2025-11-06 Thu: Writing of the script for the weekly DeFi short.
+This week, the team advanced BTC LP hedging with new dynamic models, improved backtesting accuracy, and stronger performance analytics showing up to 68% APR.
+Infrastructure upgrades and bot optimizations rounded out the week.

 2025-11-05 Wed: Uploading of the DeFi short to youtube.
 Reading Delphi Digital article "Crypto Options: An aging dinosaur or overlooked behemoth?" and posting a [thread](https://x.com/harmonyprotocol/status/1986207939594756282) of insights.
 Insights: Many treat crypto options as outdated, but in tradfi they’re still booming and now regulations, infra, and models have finally caught up for them to work on-chain.
 The real opportunity probably isn’t in another perp DEX, but in a few options DEXes that make it easy, fast, and reliable enough for big players to actually use.